Yelyzaveta Yasko

-Yelyzaveta Oleksiyivna Yasko (Єлизавета Олексіївна Ясько; born 17 October 1990) is a Ukrainian politician, cultural affairs expert and film producer.
+Yelyzaveta Olexiyivna Yasko (Єлизавета Олексіївна Ясько; born 17 October 1990), also known as Lisa Yasko, is a Ukrainian politician, cultural affairs expert and film producer.

-Lisa is a member of the Ukrainian Parliament of the 9th convocation elected in the 2019 Ukrainian parliamentary election and a member of the Committee on Foreign Policy and Inter-Parliamentary Cooperation.
+Yasko is a member of the Ukrainian Parliament of the 9th convocation elected in the 2019 Ukrainian parliamentary election and a member of the Committee on Foreign Policy and Inter-Parliamentary Cooperation.
 She is the head of inter-parliamentary cooperation, bilateral and multilateral relationships.

 Yasko was the Head of the Ukrainian delegation to the Parliamentary Assembly of the Council of Europe from September 2019 until January 2020.

-Yasko is also a producer of the documentary film "Crimea: Russia's Dark Secret" and a founder of the initiative "Yellow Blue Strategy".
+Yasko is also a producer of the documentary film "Crimea: Russia's Dark Secret". and a founder of the initiative "Yellow Blue Strategy".

 Early life, education and career

 Yasko was born in Kyiv in 1990.

 She holds a Bachelor's and master's degrees with distinction in Political science from Taras Shevchenko National University of Kyiv.
 During 2013–2014, she underwent an exchange program at Lomonosov Moscow State University.